mrhonek/misterlooperz/README.md

 ## Features

 - Embed YouTube videos using the YouTube IFrame Player API
-- Loop specific sections of videos by setting start and end times
+- Optional video section looping with customizable start and end times
+- Dynamic time input fields with flexible M:SS format
+- Automatic video looping when end time is set
-- Create and manage playlists
+- Create and manage playlists with individual video controls
-- Play videos sequentially or individually
+- Play videos sequentially or individually from any point in the playlist
 - Persistent playlist storage using LocalStorage
-- Modern, responsive UI built with React and Tailwind CSS
+- Clean, responsive UI with inline CSS styling

 ## Tech Stack

 - React.js with TypeScript
 - Vite for build tooling
-- Tailwind CSS for styling
+- Inline CSS for styling
 - YouTube IFrame Player API
 - LocalStorage for data persistence